Abacus to present new assisted bathing CPD seminars at OT Show 2024

 • Consider how we integrate changing and drying into the bathing process

-• Discuss the potential challenges and opportunites to support carers with moving/handling, and bathing
+• Discuss the potential challenges and opportunities to support carers with moving/handling, and bathing

 4. “Need, want and expectation”: Exploring occupation as part of housing adaptations